I went the West and saw Islam, but no Muslims; I got back to the East and saw Muslims, but no Islam.

 The complete indices may be found at www.islamicityindices.org.

 Edib Smolo is the Founder and CEO of SARAYCON – Saray Consultancy for Socially Responsible & Ethical Finance.
+Currently, he is an assistant professor of finance at International University of Sarajevo.
 He has extensive experience in fields of Islamic banking and finance.

-He is a PhD candidate, holding a Master of Economics degree, a theologian.
+He holds a PhD in Islamic finance.
 He is an expert on Islamic finance and banking.
 In addition to a large number of scientific papers, he is also the author of the book “Introduction to Islamic Economics and Finance: Theory and Practice” (in Bosnian language) published in 2013.